5 common retail business insurance claims and how to avoid them

 • Install a sprinkler system, especially in warehouses and stock rooms, where you might store flammable items.

 When you open your doors at the start of each day, your store may be pristine.
-But as the day goes on, customers move items around to find what they're looking for.
-Employees restock shelves.
-And your store may not be so neat and tidy anymore.
+But as the day goes on, customers move items around to find what they’re looking for.
+Employees restock shelves and your store may not be so neat and tidy anymore.

-Conduct regular walkthroughs to ensure items are put away and don't clutter walkways to reduce the risk of injury.
-Create a checklist for each store area that lists everything your employees must do to properly maintain it.
-Assign employees specific times of the day when they are responsible for tidying up.
+• Create a checklist for each store area that lists everything your employees must do to properly maintain it.

+• Assign employees specific times of the day when they are responsible for tidying up.
 Have them sign the checklist every time they finish picking up.
-If someone gets hurt, whether it's an employee or a customer, you have documentation that shows you took proactive measures to help prevent slips and falls.
+If someone gets hurt, whether it’s an employee or a customer, you have documentation that shows you took proactive measures to help prevent slips and falls.

-Don't forget to clean up spills as soon as they happen and try to put off cleaning the floor until there aren't many people around.
+• Clean up spills as soon as they happen and try to put off cleaning the floor until there aren’t many people around.
 Make sure to put up signs that the floors are wet.
-Be sure to secure mats and exposed cords.
-And limit height differences between flooring materials to one-half inch or less.

-Make sure the exterior of your store is well-lit, and if you live in an area that gets snow and ice during the winter, remove it from your property right away.
+• If your store is in an area that gets snow and ice during the winter, remove it from your property right away.

 Although vandalism is less common than the other claim scenarios we’ve explored, it can happen at any time.
 Someone might decide to use your storefront as their canvas, break the windows, tear down signage or otherwise damage your property.